Underfloor Heating Installation, Servicing & Repair

 - Wet systems are more expensive to install than electric system Underfloor Heating.

-- The wet system has better energy efficiency than electric system Underfloor Heating.
+- The wet system has better energy efficiency than the electric system Underfloor Heating.

 - A wet system is cheaper to run the electric system Underfloor heating